Floodplains and Floodplain Management

 The Floodplain Overlay District is a mapped zoning area composed of Major Floodplain and Minor Floodplain.
 The county's Major Floodplain is based on the "Special Flood Hazard Area" shown on FEMA's Flood Insurance Rate Map for Loudoun County.
 The map also shows the county's Minor Floodplain, which continues upstream from the Major Floodplain.
 Major Floodplain typically has a minimum drainage area of one square mile and Minor Floodplain typically has a drainage area from 100 acres up to one square mile (640 acres) or where it intersects Major Floodplain.

 Updates to FEMA's Flood Insurance Rate Map and the county's Floodplain Overlay District are made when new and more accurate data and analyses are available and approved after undergoing technical reviews.

 A residential or commercial structure with any portion of its footprint in the floodplain must have flood insurance if the mortgage on the structure is from a federally-insured financial institution.
 Because the county participates in and follows regulations of the National Flood Insurance Program, residents can purchase federally-backed flood insurance for residential and commercial structures and the contents of those structures.
 Floods greater than the Base Flood ("100-year flood") can and do occur, so FEMA recommends owners or renters of residential or commercial properties that are not in floodplain, but are close to it, also consider purchasing flood insurance.

-If you have questions or would like more information about floodplains and floodplain management in Loudoun County, please contact the Department of Building and Development Floodplain Help Line at 703-737-8746 or by email.
+If you have questions or would like more information about floodplains and floodplain management in Loudoun County, please email the Department of Building and Development Floodplain Help Line at 703-737-8746.